AABelkhiria/CNC-Machine/README.md

 # CNC
 CNC-Machine on STM32 Nucleo F3.

-The communication interface between the machine and the user is the computer via an executable application.
+In this project, the program in the microprocessor is written in C++.
+The GUI in the computer is written in Python.

 ## PRINCIPLE OF OPERATION

 The operator connects the CNC machine with the computer, so the user could open the executable previously installed on the PC.
+The communication interface between the machine and the user is the computer via an executable application.

 The program offers a workspace equivalent to 1 pixel (according to the step motors) per millimeter of the actual workspace.